FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Limitations

 \paragraph{Limitation in our estimator.} While our estimator closely approximates humans and provides consistent ranking over a large set of LMs, it is not perfect in individual judgments, and the best variant depends on the degree of how close a generation is to human-written text and its linguistic complexity.
 Future work can investigate how the distribution of model generation affects the performance of the estimator and further improve the estimator.

 \paragraph{Beyond factual precision.} \ours\ focuses on factual precision---whether each piece of information in a generation is factually supported by a reliable source of knowledge---which is only one aspect of the broader factuality problem.
 For instance, \ours\ does not consider factual recall: the coverage of information in a generation. \ours\ does not penalize a model that abstains from responding too frequently or generates fewer facts, which can be unfair since there is an inherent trade-off between precision and recall.
-Moreover, the boundary between precision and recall is often blurry, e.g., it is possible that, even if every piece of information in a generation is supported, it misses a significant piece of information that should have been mentioned (example in Table~\ref{tab:recall}).
+Moreover, the boundary between precision and recall is often blurry, e.g., it is possible that, even if every piece of information in a generation is supported, it misses a significant piece of information that should have been mentioned in order to be considered as correctly responding to the input prompt (example in Table~\ref{tab:recall}).
 We leave a more holistic evaluation of factuality for future work, and recommend reporting \ours\ together with the \% of abstention and the average number of atomic facts (as we did in Section~\ref{sec:eval-new-lms}).